 With inflationary prices rising and consumer demand dropping in response, excess stock began to pile up in Q4 2022.
 That’s going to increase, despite production cuts by original component manufacturers throughout late 2022 and continuing through early 2023, as orders placed long before the demand dropped begin to arrive.

-Buying excess stock comes with many benefits that make it an attractive alternative to standard stock—especially considering the market’s current standing.
+But this surplus stock now entering the market creates a new opportunity in the form of excess buying.
+Buying excess electronic stock comes with many benefits that make it an attractive alternative to standard stock.

 1. Discounted Price